complexdatacollective/documentation.networkcanvas.com/reference/key-concepts/the-protocol-file.md

 ## Using Protocol Files

 Once your protocol file is complete, you can then use this file in Server and Interviewer.
-Server and Interviewer both have [several options](../tutorials/server-workflows.md/#importing-a-protocol-to-server) for [importing a protocol](../tutorials/server-workflows.md/#importing-a-protocol-in-interviewer).
+See [importing a protocol into Interviewer](../../how-to/import-a-protocol.md) or [creating and managing workspaces in Server](../../how-to/server-workspaces.md) for more.